 First, trim off the tail and top of each radish.
 Scrub them with a vegetable brush and slice in half.
 Dice each half into 1-inch cubes.
 They don’t have to perfect…mine definitely weren’t!

 Heat a combination of butter and olive oil in a large skillet over medium heat.
-Add the radishes and about 2 tsp of fresh rosemary, plus some salt and pepper.
+Add the radishes and about 2 teaspoon of fresh rosemary, plus some salt and pepper.
 Cook for 10-12 minutes or until the radishes are browned and tender.

 The radishes lose some of their bite while they’re cooking, and the final result is a simply delicious combination of fresh flavors!